 The Temple has presiding deities belonging to both the Hindu and the Jain community.
 The word “Dharmasthala” means “the place where the Truth or righteousness resides (Dharma meaning the truth and Sthala meaning the place of stay)”.
 Hence, the place signifies the abode of “Dharma” or truth and justice.

 Apart from the Temple, the Dharmasthala Temple administration also presides over and maintains various charitable institutions under its control.
-The region of Dharmasthala is popularly known as the region of Annadana (providing free food), Vidyadaana (providing free education), and Abhayadaana (providing free lodging).
+Furthter, he region of Dharmasthala is popularly known as the region of Annadana (providing free food), Vidyadaana (providing free education), and Abhayadaana (providing free lodging).

-The architecture style resembles the style of temple in Kerala.
+Also, the architecture style resembles the style of temple in Kerala.
 The simple square plan of the Dharmasthala Temple has a pyramidal roof on top.
 The materials used for the base walls are granite and laterite.
-Wood and metals have been used extensively in the sculptures, roofing and arches of the temple.
-The Shikhar is made of wood and has a gold plated covering.
+Moreover, wood and metals were extensively in the sculptures, roofing and arches of the temple.
+The Shikhar consists of wood and gold plating.

 At night, the Lord Dharma visited the couple in their dreams and asked the couple to vacate the house for the worship of the Daivas (Gods), and dedicate their life to propagate Dharma.
-The Pergades left the house and started worshiping the Dharma Gods.
-The Dharma Daivas appeared once more and communicated to the Pergades that separate shrines have to be built by them for the four Dharma Daivas – Kalaharu, Kalarkai, Kumaraswami, and Kanyakumari.
+The Pergades then left the house and started worshiping the Dharma Gods.
+The Dharma Daivas appeared once more and communicated to the Pergades that they have to build separate shrines for the four Dharma Daivas – Kalaharu, Kalarkai, Kumaraswami, and Kanyakumari.

-He was also asked to choose two persons of Noble birth to act as an oracle for the Daivas and four persons for helping the Pergades in administration.
+He also needed to choose two persons of Noble birth to act as an oracle for the Daivas and four persons for helping the Pergades in administration.
 The Daivas, in turn, promised the Pergade family protection from all evils, abundance in funds and fame.

 As instructed, Shri Pergade built the four shrines and invited the Brahmin priests to perform the rituals.
 On the request of the Brahmins, he sent Annappa Swamy, to procure the idol of Shri Manjunathaswamy from Kadri.
 Later, a shrine was built making Dharmasthala as Lord Manjunathaswamy’s abode.

-The consecration ceremony of the Linga was performed in the 16th century by Shri Vadiraja Swamy of Udupi following the holy Vedic rites.
+In the 16th century by Shri Vadiraja Swamy of Udupi performed the consecration ceremony of the Linga by following the holy Vedic rites.

-The Pergades and their future generations have maintained absolute selflessness till date and are renowned for their simplicity and charity.
-The successive Pergade family’s eldest male member assumes the responsibility of the Dharmasthala Temple and is given the title Dharma Adhikari and Heggade.
+The Pergades and their future generations maintain absolute selflessness till date and are famous for their simplicity and charity.
+The successive Pergade family’s eldest male member assumes the responsibility of the Dharmasthala Temple and his title is Dharma Adhikari and Heggade.
 The current Heggade, Shri Veerendra Heggade belongs to the 21st generation of the Jain family.

-The Dharmasthala Temple is an epitome of religious tolerance and charity.
-The Temple Complex houses a Jain shrine dedicated to Sri Chandraprabha Swamy and a Hindu shrine dedicated to Lord Shiva.
-The Dharmasthala Temple priests belong to Vaishnavite sects (who treat Lord Vishnu as the supreme God) and the administration is run by the Jain Bunt family called the Pergades.
+Significance of Dharmasthala Temple is that it is an epitome of religious tolerance and charity.
+The Temple Complex houses a Jain shrine for Sri Chandraprabha Swamy and a Hindu shrine for Lord Shiva.
+Also, Dharmasthala Temple priests belong to Vaishnavite sects (who treat Lord Vishnu as the supreme God).

 The Heggade who is the authority of the Dharmasthala Temple administration performs a kind of judicial function also.
-It is believed that Lord of Dharma resides at the Temple and that justice will prevail here.
+Devotees also believe that Lord of Dharma resides at the Temple and that justice will prevail here.
 Civil complaints called Hoyulus are settled here between the parties involved after they present their cases to the Heggade.
 The decision given by the Heggade on the Hoyulus are accepted by the civil courts of the country.

-The Annaprasadam served at the Annapurna Choultry is considered to be one of the Mega Kitchens in the world, founding a mention in the National Geographic as one of the most efficient and resourceful kitchens in India.
+The Annaprasadam at the Annapurna Choultry is one of the Mega Kitchens in the world, founding a mention in the National Geographic as one of the most efficient and resourceful kitchens in India.
 The Kitchen can serve 30,000 to 70,000 pilgrims every day.
-The kitchen is highly modernized and automated.
+Moreover, the kitchen modern.
 The wastage is disposed of in an eco-friendly manner.

 Dharmasthala Temple Food Timings

-Very hygienic food is served for free and is a must-have in Dharmasthala Temple.
+Dharmasthala Temple serves very hygienic food for free and is a must-have.
 The timings are from 12 pm to 2 pm.

-- Maha Nadaveli – This unique festival is celebrated for 11 days.
-All the festivals that are celebrated in Dharmasthala Temple are celebrated during these 11 days.
-It starts with Ganesha Festival followed by the Laksha Deepotsava for five days.
+All the festivals in Dharmasthala Temple take place during these 11 days.
+It starts with Ganesha Festival and then the Laksha Deepotsava for five days.
 The chest containing the ornaments of the Dharma Daivas are taken around in a procession on the sixth day.
-The next four days are believed to be the days when the Dharma Daivas visit the Heggade through a Darshana Patthiri.
+The next four days are the days when the Dharma Daivas visit the Heggade through a Darshana Patthiri.

-- Mahashivarathri – The festival is celebrated in February or March at Dharmasthala Temple.
+The festival occurs in February or March at Dharmasthala Temple.
 The festival signifies the marriage of Lord Shiva with Goddess Parvati.
 Some also believe that this is the day when Lord Shiva absorbed the poison that turned him blue during the churning of Amrit episode in mythology.
-The day is celebrated with great reverence.
 Devotees keep fast and sing bhajans throughout the night and into the day.
-Special Poojas are performed for the Linga.
+Special Poojas take place for the Linga.
 Thousands of pilgrims from in and around Karnataka visit the shrine to receive blessings from the God themselves.

-The following Sevas are performed for Sri Manjunathaswamy:
+The following Sevas take place for Sri Manjunathaswamy:

-- Shata Rudrabhishekam – The Pooja is considered to be extremely auspicious and sacred.
-It is believed that by performing the Pooja at Dharmasthala Temple, one can obtain protection and fulfillment of the wishes from the God.
+- Shata Rudrabhishekam – The Pooja is extremely auspicious and sacred.
+Devotees also believe that by performing the Pooja at Dharmasthala Temple, one can obtain protection and fulfillment of the wishes from the God.

-- Bilva Pathrarchana – The Archana is performed for the deity at Dharmasthala Temple with the Bilva leaves on behalf of the devotee.
+- Bilva Pathrarchana – The Archana takes place for the deity at Dharmasthala Temple with the Bilva leaves on behalf of the devotee.

-- Karpoora Aarti – The Aarti is performed for the Lord with Camphor known as the Karpoora on behalf of the devotee.
+- Karpoora Aarti – The Aarti takes place for the Lord with Camphor known as the Karpoora on behalf of the devotee.

-- The Theertha bottle and Sri Prasada can also be obtained from the Seva counter at Dharmasthala Temple.
+One can also obtain the Theertha bottle and Sri Prasada from the Seva counter at Dharmasthala Temple.

-The following Sevas are performed for Sri Ammavaru:
+The following Sevas take place for Sri Ammavaru: